Prospect Floating Rate and Alternative Income Fund

 Middle-Market Lending

-Providing customized, flexible financing solutions to middle-market companies across the U.S., supporting growth, acquisitions, and long-term stability.
+Providing customized, flexible financing solutions to middle-market companies across the U.S., supporting growth, acquisitions, and longevity.

 Lower Middle-Market